Does this test have other names?

 7 to 142 ng/mL for children 6 months to 15 years

 If your results are lower, it may mean that you have iron-deficiency anemia.
-Lower levels may also be caused by certain medications.
-Antacids can cause absorption problems, and nonsteroidal anti-inflammatory drugs can cause blood loss in your gastrointestinal tract.
+Lower levels may also be caused by certain medicines.
+Antacids can cause absorption problems, and nonsteroidal anti-inflammatory medicines can cause blood loss in your digestive tract.

 If your results are higher, it may mean you have: